Estimating Cosmological Parameters and Reconstructing Hubble Constant with Artificial Neural Networks: A Test with covariance matrix and mock H(z): Data

 where $N = 1000$, which means the number of data points at the $H(z_1)$ and $H(z_2)$, and $\Bar{H}$$(z)$ means the average value of the 1000 $H(z)$ data points.

-(3).
-Using the method of step 2, we can calculate the covariance between any two Hubble parameters with different redshifts.
+\textbf{(3)}.
+Using the method of \textbf{(2)}, we can calculate the covariance between any two Hubble parameters with different redshifts.
 Therefore we can calculate the whole covariance matrix.

 We draw the figure of the covariance matrix in Fig. \ref{fig:cov-quan} and randomly chose 15 data points to draw the heatmap in Fig. \ref{fig:cov-15}.
 Here we quoted the covariance matrix calculated by \cite{moresco2020setting} (we show it in the Fig. \ref{fig:cov_jiaokang}), which represents the covariance of the $H(z)$ in the redshift region of $[0,2]$.
 The covariance matrix calculated by \cite{moresco2020setting} and the covariance matrix calculated with the GPR share similar characteristic: almost only having values on the diagonal line.
 We can clearly see that the covariance matrix of the mock $H(z)$ is consistent with the result from \cite{moresco2020setting}, almost only having values on the diagonal line as well.
+In \cite{G_mez_Vargas1_2023}, the covariance matrix they generated also only has value on the diagonal line.
+The purpose of our work is to reconstruct OHD data in the redshift range of $[0,2]$ based on the real OHD data, and we hope the reconstructed data could be used as real data, so the reconstructed covariance matrices should be consistent with the real OHD data.
+It might be better to avoid adding too many additional components.